405th BS Aug 5, 1943

-Took off from 17-Mile (Durand) near Port Moresby on a barge sweep of the sea near Madang and a strike against Madang
+On August 5, 1943 took off from 17-Mile (Durand) near Port Moresby piloted by Cox on a barge sweep off Madang and a strike against Madang

 Airfield.
 Damaged by anti-aircraft fire, this B-25 ditched between Wongat Island and the coast of New Guinea.
-Zimmerman drowned
+During the ditching, Zimmerman drowned

 Fates of the Crew

 seporated and flown to Rabaul, and then

 transported aboard ship to Japan.
 He survived the war at Omori POW Camp in Tokyo.